MAKE AN APPOINTMENT

 I asked my husband what men would like to hear about.
-He responded that men wanted to know the bra trick and probably how to get her interested and how to make it good for her—they wanted someone with a manual to share the important secrets.
-Here are five tips to help.
+He responded that men wanted to know the bra trick and probably how to get her interested and make it good for her—they wanted someone with a manual to share the important secrets.
+Here are five sex tips for men about women.

 Make it about her, not about being horny.
 Forget the bump and cup.
 If she likes to be touched first, start generic.
-As far as verbal suggestions, “Do you want to have sex?” leaves women cold.
+Regarding verbal suggestions, “Do you want to have sex?” leaves women cold.
 “Mmmm,” they think, “do I want to have sex…uh, no.” It’s the wrong question.
 If fact, initiation shouldn’t be a question, it should be a statement of what you want.

 Look her in the eyes.
 Tell her she’s beautiful.
 Tell her you want to make love to her.
 It’s so much more personal than, “what about tonight?” or “are you in the mood?” or “wanna do it?”
 Women can think that all men want is sex.
 Show her that all you want is her.
 Be vulnerable instead of nonchalant.

 Maybe this seems like splitting hairs.
 You think she should know you want her.
 Seemingly no matter what you do, initiation results in the same answer—no. But all things have to work together.
 You can’t only concentrate on the turn of your golf swing.
-You’ve also to have the right grip and keep your eye on the ball.
+You must also have the right grip and keep your eye on the ball.
 Marshal all these sex tips for a coordinated effort.
-Think about creating a climate verses an event.
+Think about creating a climate versus an event.